Soil health data cube

 The Soil Health Data Cube aims to enable European soil health management as it integrates vast, diverse data layers related to soil, climate, and vegetation into a unified, decision-ready format.
 Managing soil health across Europe requires access to consistent, high-quality data that spans different regions and timeframes.
 By building a data cube, data from the years 2000 to2023 and beyond can be efficiently organised, analysed, and compared, allowing policymakers and farm managers to assess soil health trends in a specified area (from farm to the continent).
 They can also predict outcomes under different scenarios, identify unhealthy or degraded soil spots, and make data-driven decisions about land use and soil management in the area.
 The data cube supports long-term soil health assessment by making it easier to identify degradation patterns, assess current soil conditions, and predict future soil health in relation to climate change.

-How is the AI4SoilHealth project working towards the goal (explain the method without talking about tasks and deliverables)?
+How is the AI4SoilHealth project working towards the goal?

 The AI4SoilHealth project is developing the data cube by integrating Earth Observation based time series of biophysical, soil and management-oriented spectral indices, soil maps, crop-type maps, land degradation maps and surface’s response to the climatic change related to the 8 soil health indicators, all at a high spatial resolution (30 m) across Europe.
 You can read more about the data available in: Tian et al. 2024a; Tian et al. 2024b and Minarik et al, 2024).
 These data sets are combined into a unified system (a data cube), which can then be analysed to identify, quantify and upscale relationships between field-estimated soil health indicators and earth observation-based data into multiscale soil health indices (from farm to the continent).
 This holistic approach enables continuous monitoring and detailed insights into soil health across Europe, promoting better soil management practices.
 The system’s accessibility via the EcoDataCube.eu infrastructure ensures that the data is open and available to a diverse range of users.